frankligy/scTriangulate/docs/tutorial.rst

 -----------------------------------

 In this example run, we are going to use a CITE-Seq dataset from human total nucleated cells (TNCs).
 This dataset contains 31 ADTs and in toal 8,491 cells.
-It is normal practice to analyze and cluster each modality's data seperately, and then try to merge them together.
+It is a common practice to analyze and cluster based on each modality seperately, and then try to merge them result together.
 However, to reconcile the clustering differences are not a trivial tasks and it requires the simoutaneous consideration of both RNA gene expression and surface protein.
-Thankfully, scTriangulate can help to make the decision.
+Thankfully, scTriangulate can help us make the decision.

 the dataset can be downloaded from the `website <http://altanalyze.org/scTriangulate/CITESeq/TNC_r1-RNA-ADT.h5>`_.